videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/manage-participants.md

 ## 3. Participant Related Events

-1. **participant-joined** - Whenever any new participant join the meeting, `participant-joined` event will trigger.
-For example, the meeting is running with **Alice** and **Bob**, then **Eve** join that meeting, after that `participant-joined` event trigger and return the [participant object](/react/guide/video-and-audio-calling-api-sdk/features/manage-participants#participant-object-properties).
+1. **onParticipantJoined** - Whenever any new participant join the meeting, `onParticipantJoined` event will trigger.
+For example, the meeting is running with **Alice** and **Bob**, then **Eve** join that meeting, after that `onParticipantJoined` event trigger and return the [participant object](/react/guide/video-and-audio-calling-api-sdk/features/manage-participants#participant-object-properties).

-2. **participant-left** - Whenever any participant leave/exit the meeting, `participant-left` event will trigger.For example, the meeting is running with **Alice** and **Bob**, then **Bob** leave that meeting, after that `participant-left` event trigger and return the [participant object](/react/guide/video-and-audio-calling-api-sdk/features/manage-participants#participant-object-properties)
+2. **onParticipantLeft** - Whenever any participant leave/exit the meeting, `onParticipantLeft` event will trigger.For example, the meeting is running with **Alice** and **Bob**, then **Bob** leave that meeting, after that `onParticipantLeft` event trigger and return the [participant object](/react/guide/video-and-audio-calling-api-sdk/features/manage-participants#participant-object-properties)

-3. **presenter-changed** - Whenever any participant present/screenshare their screen/window in meeting, `presenter-changed` event will trigger and return the presenter `participantId`.
+3. **onPresenterChanged** - Whenever any participant present/screenshare their screen/window in meeting, `onPresenterChanged` event will trigger and return the presenter `participantId`.

-4. **stream-enabled** - Whenever any participant enabled mic/webcam in meeting, `stream-enabled` event will trigger and return [Stream Map](/react/guide/video-and-audio-calling-api-sdk/features/manage-participants#streams-map-properties).
+4. **onStreamEnabled** - Whenever any participant enabled mic/webcam in meeting, `onStreamEnabled` event will trigger and return [Stream](/react/guide/video-and-audio-calling-api-sdk/features/manage-participants#streams-map-properties).

-5. **stream-disabled** - Whenever any participant disabled mic/webcam in meeting, `stream-disabled` event will trigger and return [Stream Map](/react/guide/video-and-audio-calling-api-sdk/features/manage-participants#streams-map-properties).
+5. **onStreamDisabled** - Whenever any participant disabled mic/webcam in meeting, `onStreamDisabled` event will trigger and return [Stream](/react/guide/video-and-audio-calling-api-sdk/features/manage-participants#streams-map-properties).

 ```js
 import { useMeeting, useParticipant } from "@videosdk.live/react-sdk";